aws-deepracer-community/deepracer-for-cloud/docs/windows.md

 * `init.sh` is not able to detect the GPU given differences in the Nvidia drivers, and the WSL2 Linux Kernel.
 You need to manually set the GPU image in `system.env`.
 * Docker does not start automatically when you launch Ubuntu.
 Start it manually with `sudo service docker start`

-     You can also configure the service to start automatically using the Windows Task scheduler.
+     You can also configure the service to start automatically using the Windows Task scheduler

-       1. Create a new file at /etc/init-wsl  (sudo vi /etc/init-wsl) with the following contents.
+     Create a new file at /etc/init-wsl  (sudo vi /etc/init-wsl) with the following contents.
              ```
              #!/bin/sh
              service start docker
              ```

-       2. Make the script executable `sudo chmod +x /etc/init-wsl`
+       2) Make the script executable `sudo chmod +x /etc/init-wsl`

-       3. Open Task Scheduler in Windows 10
+       3) Open Task Scheduler in Windows 10
           - On the left, click "Task Scheduler Library" option, and then on the right, click "Create Task"
           - In General Tab, Enter Name "WSL Startup", and Select "Run whether user is logged on or not" and "Run with highest privileges" options.
           - In trigger tab, click New ... > Begin the task: At startup > OK